To what extent did the February 2021 Texas winter storm blackouts disproportionately affect low-income communities in the Houston metropolitan area?

 Code

 The boxplot reveals similar income distributions between areas that experienced blackouts and those that did not.
-The yellow box representing unaffected areas shows a slightly lower median income compared to the blue box representing blackout-affected census tracts.
+Unexpectedly, the yellow box representing unaffected areas shows a slightly lower median income compared to the blue box representing blackout-affected census tracts.
+This finding contradicts the hypothesis that lower-income communities were disproportionately impacted by the power outages.

 Conclusion and Next Steps